NATIONAL RELIGIOUS PARTNERSHIP FOR THE ENVIRONMENT

 • Blog

-Caring for God's Creation is an inherent part of religious life.
-From mountaintops to forests, green pastures to still waters, stars in the sky to lilies of the field, we experience the gift of Creation.
-With God's Earth experiencing environmental problems, many religious Americans are seeking to respond through their faith.
+Caring for God's creation is an inherent part of religious life.
+From mountaintops to forests, green pastures to still waters, stars in the sky to lilies of the field, we experience and participate in the gift of creation.
+With God's Earth and God's people being harmed by the environmental crisis, many religious people are seeking to respond through their faith.

 Picture